cmu-mars/cmu-robotics/documents/p2-cp1.md

     }
    Response: No response

-// This will triger the adaptation process http://brass-ta/adapt
+// This will trigger the adaptation process http://brass-ta/adapt
    Method: POST
    Request: